Eccodyne/Garmin-G1000-Controller/README.md

 ***
 ### 🔎 How do I get started?
 - Download *.3mf or *.stl files from the Air Quality Monitor Project on Makerworld: [Click](https://makerworld.com/de/models/2291219-air-quality-monitor-esp32#profileId-2500035)
-- Print the files with your 3D printer ("Front" and "Back" part)
+- Print the files with your 3D printer.
+The buttons must be printed with a 0.2mm nozzle, a 0.4mm nozzle will not work!
-- Install the angled USB-C adapter to the ESP32-2432S028R in case you are not using an angled USB-C cable
-- Install the ESP32-2432S028R to the housing using the M3 screws.
+- Install the Arduino 2560 MEGA board to the housing using the M2.5 screws.
 Do not use force.
+- Install the tactile buttons to the button covers
+- Install the joystick to the cover plate using M3 screws
-- Install the sensor to the housing using the M2 screws.
-Do not use force.
+- Install the rotary encoders to the cover plate using M2.5 screws
-- Connect the data cable to the ESP32-2432S028R and the sensor.
-You want to use the expansion port "IC2" which is located next to the card reader.
-This port provides for pin 22 (used for SCL signal) and pin 27 (used for SDA signal).
-See image below for details.
+- Attach jumper wires to the tactiles buttons (see images and instructions below), the joystick and the rotary eoncoders
+- Attach the GND/VOLTAGE part of breadbord to one of the buttons covers (see image below)
+- Connect all GND pins of the components to the GND/Voltage breadboard
+- Connect all VOLT pins of the joystick and the rotary encoders to the GND/Voltage breadbord
-- Important: Make sure that the SDA pin of the sensor is connected to the SDA pin of the ESP32-2432S028R.
-The same goes for the SCL pin.
-If wiring is not correct, you will get an error message on the display.
+- Connect the VRX pin of the joystick to pin A0 of the Arduino 2560 MEGA board and the VRY pin to A1 of the Arduino 2560 MEGA Board
+- Connect a 3V and GND jumper wire between the GND/Voltage breadboard and the Arduino 2560 MEGA board
+- Place heatshrink tubes between the pins of the tacticle buttons to avoid shorts / false signals
 - Leave the housing open for now